 - If Klal Israel observes a single Shabbat properly;

-- If a generation of Klal Israel is totally innocent or totally guilty;
+- If a generation of Klal Israel is innocent or guilty;

 - If a generation of Klal Israel loses all hope;

-- If a generation if Klal Israel produces children that are totally disrespectful towards their parents and elders;
+- If a generation of Klal Israel produces children that are disrespectful towards their parents and elders;

-Sanhedrin 97b: ...
-Rab said: All the predestined dates [for redemption] have passed, and the matter [now] depends only on repentance and good deeds...
+Sanhedrin 97b: [To this] Rab said: All the predestined dates [for redemption] have passed, and the matter [now] depends only on repentance and good deeds...

-R. Eliezer said: if Israel repent, they will be redeemed; if not, they will not be redeemed.
+R. Eliezer said that if Israel repents, they will be redeemed; if they do not, they will not be redeemed.

-R. Joshua said to him, if they do not repent, will they not be redeemed! [i.e. not so] But the Holy One, blessed be He, will set up a king over them, whose decrees shall be as cruel as Haman's, whereby Israel shall engage in repentance, and he will thus bring them back to the right path.
+R. Joshua replied: If they do not repent, they not be redeemed! [i.e., not so] But the Holy One, blessed be He, will set up a king over them, whose decrees shall be as cruel as Haman's, whereby Israel shall engage in repentance, and he will thus bring them back to the right path.

 Can we avoid this coming globalist despot?
-Certainly we can make serious teshuvah (repentence).
+Certainly, we can make serious teshuvah (repentance).
 But will we?
 In the quote to the right Rebbe Nachman of Breslov warns: Great Atheism is coming.
-He penned these words in the late 1700s during a time, by comparison with our own, when Atheism was vitually non-existent.
+He penned these words in the late 1700s during a time, by comparison with our own, when Atheism was virtually non-existent.

 Here's a list of biblical requirements the Messiah must meet: